Restaurant in London, United Kingdom

 - Is Camino Monument good for solo dining?
 Manageable, yes.
 The City setting and wine-bar format mean solo diners are not out of place, particularly at lunch.
 If you are there to work through the wine list rather than share plates across a table, solo dining here has a logic to it.

 - What should a first-timer know about Camino Monument?
 The wine list is the point of difference.
 Come with an interest in Spanish producers and be willing to take guidance from the wine offering rather than defaulting to familiar labels.
-The location in EC3 means the room shifts noticeably between lunch and dinner, and between weekday and weekend.
+The location in EC3 means the room shifts noticeably between lunch and dinner, between weekday and weekend.

 - What should I order at Camino Monument?
 Specific dishes are not confirmed in our current data, so treat the menu as Spanish-influenced sharing plates designed to sit alongside the wine list.
-Ask the team what is working with whatever you are drinking , that is the right way to use a venue built around its wine program.
+Ask the team what is working with whatever you are drinking, that is the right way to use a venue built around its wine program.

 - Can Camino Monument accommodate groups?
-The City location and format suggest the venue is set up for group bookings , this is the kind of place that handles corporate lunches and post-work gatherings.
+The City location and format suggest the venue is set up for group bookings, this is the kind of place that handles corporate lunches and post-work gatherings.
 Contact the venue directly to confirm capacity and any private dining options, as we do not have confirmed seat count data.

 - Can I eat at the bar at Camino Monument?
 Likely yes, given the wine-bar orientation of Camino venues in general, but bar seating specifics are not confirmed in our current data.
 Call ahead if bar dining is your preference.